gitlabhq/omnibus-gitlab/doc/development/contribute-to-omnibus-gitlab.md

 stage: Systems
 group: Distribution
 info: To determine the technical writer assigned to the Stage/Group associated with this page, see https://handbook.gitlab.com/handbook/product/ux/technical-writing/#assignments
+title: Contribute to Omnibus GitLab
 ---

-# Contribute to Omnibus GitLab

 ## Common enhancement tasks